Sommos/rust_blockchain/README.md

 # Rust Blockchain

-This program is to test rust, with simple commands.
+This program is to test rust, with setting up a simple blockchain.

 # Contribution